Syspeople/CodeNow/README.md

   - [addOnOpen](#addonopen)
     - [Contributors](#contributors)

-# SNSB (ServiceNow Scripting Bridge)
-The Visual Code Extension for developing on the ServiceNow platform.

-This extension aims to provide ServiceNow developers a first class development experience without depending on instance specific configuration.

-Only Basic auth is currently available.

-**No ServiceNow configuration required.**

-## Which elements is added?
+# Which elements is added?
 We intend support all "code only" functionality in ServiceNow, these elements have first priority.

 Low code elements might get added, but _none_ is planned.